 As our dinner party agreed one night, there’s not much that doesn’t benefit from being deep fried.
+And when you’re eating in Puerto Rico, the fryer is your friend.
 Case in point: the plantain.
 Delicious on its own, but mashed and deep fried into a crispy tostone turns this banana cousin into culinary goodness that appreciated by even the pickiest toddler.

 Puerto Rican fare is hearty, stick-to-your-ribs kinda food – savoury meats served with rice & beans, the aformentioned tostones, and our favourite: mofongo.
 Mofongo is mashed green plaintains filled with veggies and either seasoned beef, chicken, or shrimp.
 Yes, it is as good as it sounds.